kanishka-linux/vinanti/README.md

         Some other important parameters which can be passed during initialization:

-        1. backend = 'urllib' or 'aiohttp' (default urllib)
+        1. backend = 'urllib' or 'aiohttp' or 'function' (default 'urllib')

         2. group_task = True/False (default False)